PenelopeKing/power-outage-model/README.md

 </div>

-*Class imbalance not as significant here but still present.
-One category of cause not being predicted(`equipment failure`)
+In addition to having a higher F1 score, the effects of class imbalance are not as significant here compared to the baseline model, but still present.
+One category of cause was not predicted for this particular test sample(`equipment failure`)

 ## Fairness Analysis